williameclee/generative-music/README.md

 # generative-music

-This repository contains code for our final project for the course *ISTA301: Computing and the Arts* at the University of Arizona.
+This repository contains code for our final project *SurveySynth* for the course *ISTA301: Computing and the Arts* at the University of Arizona.

-The demo is found [here](https://williameclee.github.io/generative-music/words2music.html).
+The live version of the piece is found [here](https://williameclee.github.io/generative-music/words2music.html).

 ## Contribution